Altinn/altinn-studio-docs/content/app/development/process/tasks/_index.en.md

 When a user performs a sign action a signature object containing the user information and a hash of the data elements defined in the process task will be generated along a instance event log detailing that user/system X has signed

-Example of a signing task
+Example of a signing task (only supported in v8)
 ```xml
 <bpmn:task id="Task_1">
     <bpmn:incoming>Flow1</bpmn:incoming>